Construction Skills Network forecasts 2018-2022 - West Midlands

-Construction output in the West Midlands is forecast to grow at an annual average rate of 1.3% between 2017 and 2021.
-Employment is expected to grow at an average of 0.4% a year in the five years to 2021, also marginally trailing the UK average of 0.6%.
+Construction output in the West Midlands is forecast to grow at an annual average rate of 1.8% between 2018 and 2022.
+Employment is expected to grow at an average of 0.8% a year in the five years to 2022, which compares favourably to the UK average of 0.5%.

 What does this mean for construction jobs?